AmaurySilverio/FullStackOpenCourse/README.md

 Full Stack Open is a free, open-source online course created by the University of Helsinki that teaches modern web development with a focus on JavaScript and React.

+A link to the course can be found [here](https://fullstackopen.com/en/)

 ## Course Contents

 ### Part 0: <ins>Fundamentals of Web Apps</ins>